1. Get started

 • Courses

 In order to evaluate some printing/exporting options you need to open one of our examples.
-Other than that, no limits.
+Apart from that, there are no limitations.

 Data questions

-Set number of periods per day to the maximum number of periods for all days and then use Forbidden position marker to forbid positions that are not needed.
-Read more about periods.
+Set the number of periods per day to the maximum value and then utilize Forbidden position marker to restrict positions that are not needed.

-Check 15-minute interval example.
-Basically, add periods with 15-minute intervals and while adding activities choose triple length for activities that last 45 minutes (3 * 15min = 45min).
-Use horizontal zoom if there are lots of days/periods.
+Refer to the 15-minute interval example.
+Essentially, add periods with 15-minute intervals and while adding activities choose Triple length for those lasting 45 minutes (3 * 15min = 45min).
+Utilize horizontal zoom if dealing with numerous days/periods.

-No. Timetablers can collaborate on the same timetable and at the same time.
-All saved changes will be synchronized and merged across any device you or your colleagues might be using.
+No, you won't lose any data.
+Timetablers can collaborate on the same timetable simultaneously and all saved changes will be synchronized and merged across any device you or your colleagues might be using.

 Generator questions